giacomoran/sveltekit-effect-rpc/README.md

 - Use `routes/api/[...paths]` to create multiple API endpoints simultaneously.
 - SvelteKit's custom `fetch` skips HTTP calls during SSR.
 Pass it to Effect using the `HttpClient.client.Fetch` Tag.
+- SvelteKit's custom `fetch` caches responses in the server-side rendered HTML, when used again on the client it finds the cached response.
+This does not in the current setup because the cache key is the [hash of the response headers+body](https://github.com/sveltejs/kit/blob/896723519b1ed8595160b8ebaf1d56df0a3c1065/packages/kit/src/runtime/client/fetcher.js#L156), and `@effect/rpc` adds `traceId` and `spanId` to the response body.
+(Responses are cached only using the `*NoStream` variant of `@effect/rpc`)

 ## Refs